ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 Hmm...if you look at the console log, the value returned from the json() method is still a Promise.
 If you read the [response.json() documentation](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) again, it says it returns "A promise that resolves with the result of parsing the body text as JSON."

-OK, now we know that we need to chain the promise call together, like the codes below:
+OK, now we know that we need to chain the promise call together, like the code below:

 ```js
 fetch("https://dog.ceo/api/breeds/image/random")